va-rau-jo/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [X] The user can't add any empty items to the ListView.
+* [X] The keyboard is hidden after hitting save in the EditActivity

 ## Video Walkthrough